Plant DetailShow Menu

 Description

-Insects, Diseases, and Other Plant Problems: Healthy trees in the right location have few problems.
-Susceptible to hemlock woolly adelgid.
-Other insect problems include ambrosia beetle, bagworms, borers, leaf miner, sawfly, and mites.
-Potential disease problems for plants in the genus Tusga include needle blight (needles turn yellow and die), canker, rusts and rots.
-Foliage may scorch in very hot weather.
+Insects, Diseases and Other Plant Problems: Healthy trees in the right location have few problems and are easily maintained.
+However, it is susceptible to hemlock woolly adelgid and is becoming rare in western NC.
+Other insect problems include ambrosia beetle, bagworms, borers, leaf miner, sawfly and mites.
+Potential disease problems for plants in the genus Tusga include needle blight, canker, rusts and rots.

 See this plant in the following landscape: